hoangatuan/iMovie/README.md

 - Navigation using `NavigationStack`
 - Dependency Injection using `CompositionRoot` approach, `DIContainer` & constructor injection to support testing.
 - Cover with testing
 - Designed for scalability.
 It can be used as a reference for building large production apps

+### Inovates 💡

+- Using Swift Macros

 ## Modular Architecture Diagram